tv2/casparcg-cliptool/README.md

 ### CasparCG Launcher

-Cliptool works great with the CasparCG Launcher, and it is also highly recommended that Cliptool is run by use of CasparCG Launcher, for the restart capability.
+Cliptool works great with CasparCG Launcher, and it is also highly recommended that Cliptool is run by use of CasparCG Launcher, for the restart capability.
 CasparCG Launcher can be downloaded from its [release page](https://github.com/nrkno/tv-automation-casparcg-launcher/releases).

 Once CasparCG Launcher is downloaded and placed inside the CasparCG folder, simply add "casparcg-clip-tool.exe" as a process under settings.